 This page will be updated frequently, to provide information to help address common HR and health and safety inquiries related to COVID-19 in the tourism industry.

 The Thompson Okanagan Tourism Association (TOTA) is working closely with industry partners to actively monitor the impact of COVID-19 on the tourism industry and strengthen supports for the tourism industry.
 Connect With A TOTA Resiliency Advisor.

 Other Government Supports

-As long as they meet the eligibility criteria, businesses in the agriculture industry can also tap into existing government supports such as:
+As long as they meet the eligibility criteria, businesses in the tourism sector can also tap into existing government supports such as: